z3i/gutenberg/README.md

 Rake integration
 ----------------

 Gutenberg easily integrates with Rake.
-You include this portion of code in your Rakefile:
+Just include this portion of code in your Rakefile:

 ```ruby
 require 'gutenberg/task'
 Gutenberg::Task.new
 ```

-And you’re pretty ready to use it!
+and you’re pretty ready to use it!
 It adds two tasks:

 ```
 rake readme      # Compile README